ugo-emekauwa/hx-api-token-manager/README.md

   ```
   This is a function that creates a HyperFlex API token file.
   - **The Available Function Arguments**
-    - ip: The targeted HyperFlex Connect or Cluster Management IP address.
+    - **ip**: The targeted HyperFlex Connect or Cluster Management IP address.
 The value must be a string.
-    - username: The username credentials that will be used to log into HyperFlex.
+    - **username**: The username credentials that will be used to log into HyperFlex.
 The value must be a string.
-    - password: The passsword credentials that will be used to log into HyperFlex.
+    - **password**: The passsword credentials that will be used to log into HyperFlex.
 The value must be a string.
-    - file_path: The file name and storage location to write a HyperFlex API token file.
+    - **file_path**: The file name and storage location to write a HyperFlex API token file.
 The value must be a string.
 An example value is "c:\\folder\\file.xml".
-    - overwrite: The option to overwrite any pre-exisiting file at the provided file path value given to the 'file_path' argument.
+    - **overwrite**: The option to overwrite any pre-exisiting file at the provided file path value given to the 'file_path' argument.
 If the value is set to True, any pre-exiting token file will be automatically overwritten.
 If set to False, the create_token_file function will stop and not proceed with creating a new token file if a pre-existing token file already exists.
 The default value is True.

   - **What the Function Returns**